Oh, is that snow outside? Winter must be right around the corner.

 4) Use Allergy Medication

 If you’re going to use allergy medicine to reduce allergies this winter, make sure to speak to your physician to ensure they match your condition.
+A good solution for some is to use nasal sprays.
+This is especially true if your nasal passages are clogged.
 You will also want to make sure you are not suffering from the common cold as the symptoms can be similar.

 From our experience, it is sometimes helpful to change brands if you find your sinuses are not relieved or the medicine loses effectiveness.